 - Copy of high school transcripts that demonstrate successful completion of Year 12 or equivalent.
 These transcripts must be certified and translated (if originals are not in English).

-- A copy of English test score results from the last 18 months, evidencing IELTS 6.0 or equivalent (TOEFL or PTE equivalent can also be accepted).
+- A copy of English test score results from the last 18 months, evidencing IELTS 6.0 (no band less than 5.5) or equivalent (TOEFL or PTE equivalent can also be accepted).
+Applicants for the Diploma of Entertainment Journalism will require an IELTS 6.5 (no band less than 6.0) or equivalent.
 Collarts can also recommend English language colleges with a direct pathway if you need to study English before you start.

 - Certified copy of your passport.